UK

 The “Good Jobs” Employment Rights Bill (Northern Ireland)

-Impact date: There is no definitive timeline at present, but we expect to see the Bill introduced in 2026 and the legislation passed before the mandate of the current NI Assembly expires in 2027.
+Impact date: There is no definitive timeline at present.
+Originally, the Bill was expected to be introduced in January 2026, but has now been delayed to (at least) March 2026.
+However, the legislation will need to be passed before the mandate of the current NI Assembly expires in 2027.
 On 28 April 2025 the Minister for the Economy provided an update on the proposals for the “Good Jobs” Employment Rights Bill.
 It was confirmed that the key areas of focus will include amendments and/or new rights, entitlements and obligations in relation to (a) zero hours contracts (b) fire and rehire (c) agency workers (d) tips (e) holiday pay (f) trade unions and industrial action, and (g) family related rights, including paternity leave, carer’s leave, neonatal leave and flexible working.

 Employer implications/action needed The Minister for the Economy described this as the “biggest upgrade in workers’ rights since the Good Friday Agreement [in 1998]”.